butaji/CommandAndQueries/README.md

 Simple CQRS example (polyglot edition)
 =============

-This project inspired by work of [Greg Young](https://twitter.com/gregyoung) https://github.com/gregoryyoung/m-r where he expaining simplest possible objects to keep in mind then you serve CQRS solution.
+This project inspired by work of [Greg Young](https://twitter.com/gregyoung)'s project https://github.com/gregoryyoung/m-r where he's expaining simplest possible objects to keep in mind then you serve CQRS solution.

 Implementations
 -------